-You must pay any final bills that your previous telco issues you.
+You must also pay any final bills that your previous telco issues to you.

-If you think a telco charged you unreasonably, you can complain to the Telecommunications Industry Ombudsman.
+If you think a telco has charged you incorrectly, you should first check your contract, and if the charges are unreasonable, you can complain to the Telecommunications Industry Ombudsman.

-Your telco might be able to transfer the number, but they do not have to.
+Your telco might be able to move the number, but they do not have to.

 If your telco goes out of business